Augustin Hadelich, Germany – Gold Medalist

 Celeste was the concertmaster of the New York String Orchestra Seminar in 2005 with concerts at Carnegie Hall.
 She also performed as concertmaster for the Orchestra of St. Luke’s in the New York City premiere of John Adams’ opera, “A Flowering Tree” at Lincoln Center in 2009.
 Celeste was a member of the Fort Worth Symphony Orchestra from 2010-2011, and currently performs frequently with the IRIS Orchestra in Germantown, Tennessee.

-As a chamber musician, Yura regularly takes part in the Marlboro Festival, Salzburg Festival, Verbier Festival, Caramoor Festival, Ravinia Festival, Kronberg Festival, Aspen Music Festival, among others.
-Yura has collaborated with many artists including Gidon Kremer, Andras Schiff, Leonidas Kavakos, Mitsuko Uchida, Miklós Perényi, Yuri Bashmet, Menahem Pressler, and Frans Helmerson.
-Yura is currently a member of the Chamber Music Society of Lincoln Center in New York City, as both violinist and violist.
+As a chamber musician, Yura Lee regularly takes part in the Marlboro Festival, Salzburg Festival, Verbier Festival, La Jolla SummerFest, Seattle Chamber Music Festival, ChamberFest Cleveland, Caramoor Festival, Kronberg Festival, Aspen Music Festival, among many others.
+She has collaborated with many artists including Gidon Kremer, Andras Schiff, Leonidas Kavakos, Mitsuko Uchida, Miklós Perényi, Yuri Bashmet, Menahem Pressler and Frans Helmerson.
+Yura Lee is currently a member of the Chamber Music Society of Lincoln Center (New York City), and Boston Chamber Music Society.

 Ye-Eun Choi is rapidly establishing a reputation as one of the most promising violin talents to emerge from Europe, Asia, and the USA.
 Since making her concert debut at the age of 10 in Seoul, she has performed internationally with orchestras such as the English Chamber Orchestra, Montreal Symphony, Munich Rundfunk Orchestra, Munich Symphony Orchestra, Hofer Symphony Orchestra, National Orchestra of Belgium, Indianapolis Symphony Orchestra, Ontario Philharmonic of Canada, Symphony Orchestra of RTV Slovenia, Norrkoping Symphony Orchestra of Sweden, NHK Symphony Orchestra, New Japan Philharmonic Orchestra, Yomiuri Nippon Symphony Orchestra, Tokyo Symphony Orchestra, Shanghai Symphony Orchestra, China NCPA Concert Hall Orchestra, Finland Kuhmo Chamber Orchestra, Montreal I Musici Chamber Orchestra, the leading Korean orchestras and chamber ensembles, and at the Frankfurt Alter Oper and the Frauenkirche in Dresden.